AventusDAO/avn-bridge/README.md

 - **function releaseGrowth(uint32 period)**\
 If the release time has passed, this will mint the previously requested core token amount for the specified period, locking it in the AVN.\
+\
 emits _**LogGrowth(uint256 indexed amount, uint32 indexed period)**_

 - **lift(address erc20Address, bytes calldata t2PublicKey, uint256 amount)**\
 Allows the caller to move an amount of their ERC-20 tokens to the specified T2 account, providing they have previously approved this contract for the amount.\
 For lifting ERC-777 see [below](#lifting_erc_777_tokens)\
+\
 emits _**LogLifted(address indexed token, address indexed t1Address, bytes32 indexed t2PublicKey, uint256 amount)**_

 - **liftETH(bytes calldata t2PublicKey)**\
 Payable function which allows the caller to move all ETH sent to the specified T2 account.\
+\
 emits _**LogLifted(address indexed token, address indexed t1Address, bytes32 indexed t2PublicKey, uint256 amount)**_

 - **lower(bytes memory leaf, bytes32[] calldata merklePath)**\
 Calling with a valid, unused lower leaf results in the amount of the token (ERC-20/ERC-777/ETH) specified in the leaf being transferred to the recipient Ethereum address also specified in the leaf.\
+\
 emits _**LogLowered(address indexed token, address indexed t1Address, bytes32 indexed t2PublicKey, uint256 amount)**_

 - **confirmAvnTransaction(bytes32 leafHash, bytes32[] memory merklePath)**\
 Free-to-call method allows a user to confirm whether a transaction leaf is included in any published merkle root.

 ## Lifting ERC 777 Tokens
-ERC-777 tokens do not require approval and can be sent directly to the contract (using `send` or `operatorSend`) to be automatically lifted to the 32 byte T2 public key specified in the send transaction's `data` field (this value must be present).\
+ERC-777 tokens do not require approval and can be sent directly to the contract (using `send` or `operatorSend`).
+They will then be automatically lifted to the 32 byte T2 public key specified in the send transaction's `data` field (this value must be present).\
 e.g: `send(to: AVN_address, amount: amount_to_lift, data: 32_byte_T2_recipient_public_key)`\
+\
 emits _**LogLifted(address indexed token, address indexed t1Address, bytes32 indexed t2PublicKey, uint256 amount)**_